sayoojmnair/task-2-phishing-email-analysis/README.md

 # 🕵️‍♂️ Phishing Email Analysis

-This repository contains my submission for **Task 2** of the Cyber Security Internship.
+This repository contains my submission for **Task 2** of the Cyber Security Internship at Elevate Labs.
 The objective was to analyze a suspicious email and identify phishing indicators using various tools.

 ---